RealLionelMuhire/alx-low_level_programming/README.md

 This directory contains exercises on introduction to c language. and other application on alx

 - **0x0F-function_pointers**
-This this dir contains c exercises about function pointers
+This this dir contains c exercises about function pointers and Others

 - **0x02-functions_nested_loops**
 This directory contains excersises of nested loops and few on functions